slgotting/timetrack-slg/README.md

 ### 3. Success

-If you've done everything correctly, you should have a time-log-consolidated.json generated in the input_filepath location (at least after 5 minutes have passed).
+If you've done everything correctly, you should have a time-log-consolidated.json generated in the input_filepath location (if at least 5 minutes have passed).